Calculate NCA Parameters and Fit Model to PK/PD Data Using SimBiology Model Analyzer App

 tumor cells, and w is the total tumor weight.
 In the absence of any

-drugs, tumor is comprised only of proliferating cells, that is,
+drugs, the tumor consists of proliferating cells only, that is,

 x1.
 In the presence of an anticancer

-agent, it is assumed that a fraction of the proliferating cells is transformed into
+agent, a fraction of the proliferating cells is transformed into nonproliferating cells.
+The

-x2, go through a series of transit stages (x3 and
+nonproliferating cells x2 go through a series of transit stages

-x4) and are eventually cleared from the system.
-The flow through of
+(x3 and x4) and are eventually cleared from the

-Some adjustments were made to the pharmacodynamics of tumor growth.
+The SimBiology model makes these adjustments to the pharmacodynamics of tumor growth:

 null → tumor_weight, with the reaction rate .